SliM-LLM: Salience-Driven Mixed-Precision Quantization for Large Language Models: SliM-LLM

 We first conduct an empirical investigation into the weight salience distribution.
-The results reveal that certain channels exhibit higher salience and show tendencies for spatial clustering.
-As illustrated in Fig.~\ref{fig:3}, salient clustering are identified around the $2100^{th}$, $3218^{th}$ and $3853^{rd}$ channels within the $2^{nd}$ layer's attention projection of the LLaMA-7B model.
-A similar structured pattern is observed near the $600^{th}$, $2200^{th}$ and $3992^{nd}$ channels in the $10^{th}$ layer.
+The results reveal that certain channels exhibit higher salience and show tendencies to spatial clustering.
+As illustrated in Fig.~\ref{fig:3}, salient clustering is identified around the $2100^{th}$, $3218^{th}$ and $3853^{rd}$ channels within the $2^{nd}$ layer's attention projection of the LLaMA-7B model.
+A similar structured pattern is observed in other layers.
 Also, clustered salience is detected in other layers (as shown in Fig.~\ref{fig:3}).
-More examples of spatial clustering of salience are provided in Appendix~\ref{ap:salience}.
+More examples are provided in Appendix~\ref{ap:salience}.